-- Describe how your organization will work with community members or partners to leverage resources and increase the quality or quantity of services provided.
+- Describe how your organization will work with youth or community partners to leverage resources and increase the quality or quantity of services provided.
 You must upload at least one letter of support from a community partner or supporter of the project in the Letters of Support section.
 (1,200 characters, including spaces)